Behind the Balfour Declaration

 Acknowledgements

 To Benjamin H. Freedman, who committed himself to finding and telling the facts about Zionism and Communism. and encouraged others to do the same.
 The son of one of the founders of the American Jewish Committee, which for many years was anti-Zionist, Ben Freedman founded the League for Peace with Justice in Palestine in 1946.
 He gave me copies of materials on the Balfour Declaration which I might never have found on my own and encouraged my own research.
-(He died in April 1984.)
+(He died in April 1984.)The Institute for Historical Review is providing means for the better understanding of the events of our time.

 Attempts to review historical records impartially often reveal that blame, culpability, or dishonor are not to be attached wholly to one side in the conflicts of the last hundred years.
 To seek to untangle fact from propaganda is a worthy study, for it increases understanding of how we got where we are and it should help people resist exploitation by powerful and destructive interests in the present and future, by exposing their working in the past.